openfheorg/openfhe-lattice-estimator/README.md

 Instructions to run the script:

-Pre-requisites: lattice-estimator, python and sage installed in the machine (can run in the icelake machine)

-1. Set BINFHE_DEBUG flag in openfhe
+Pre-requisites:

+1. git clone the lattice-estimator repository (`git clone https://github.com/malb/lattice-estimator.git`)
+2. Install python (tested with 3.8.10)
+3. Install sage (tested with SageMath version 9.0)

+Steps to run the script:
-2. compile openfhe code in its repository (with directory name build32 for 32 bit word size and build64 for 64 bit word size)
+1. compile openfhe code in its repository with the WITH_NOISE_DEBUG flag set to ON `cmake -DWITH_NOISE_DEBUG=ON ..`
-3. change syspath variable to the lattice-estimator directory path in binfhe_params_helper.py
+2. change syspath variable to the cloned lattice-estimator directory path in binfhe_params_helper.py
-4. set export OMP_NUM_THREADS =1 (optional)
+3. set export OMP_NUM_THREADS =1 (this is optional and would result in single threaded runtimes for keygen and evalbingate for choosing parameters)
-5. run the script binfhe_params.py with sage as sage -python scripts/paramsestimator/binfhe_params.py and answer the prompts (the optimal parameters differ based on the input keyswitching digit size d_ks)
+4. run the script binfhe_params.py with sage as sage -python scripts/paramsestimator/binfhe_params.py and answer the prompts (the optimal parameters differ based on the input keyswitching digit size d_ks).
+If you are not sure about a prompt, skip to use the default values.